Tutorial: Making ringtones.

 Step 3: Saving your ringtone in the right format.

 For this tutorial we’ll assume you’re saving a ringtone for your iPhone.
-If you have another type of phone, read our notes below for ringtones on phones other than the iPhone.
+If you have another type of phone, see our notes below.

 About ringtone types and file formats.
 Ringtones come in several formats, including monophonic, polyphonic, truetone, and video tone.
 Monophonic ringtones can only play one note at a time, while polyphonic ringtones can play several notes simultaneously.
 Truetone is an audio recording, like an excerpt from a song, and video tone is an excerpt of a video.

-Newer phones and smartphones typically support truetones. iPhones use the .m4r AAC file format.
+Newer phones and smartphones usually support truetones.
 Android phones by default accept the Ogg Vorbis file format (.ogg file extension).

 About stereo and mono files.
 Regardless of the file format required, some phones will require mono ringtone files rather than stereo files.
-If your phone requires a mono file (one-channel file) and your audio file has two tracks (stereo, two-channel file), then you can go to Audio > Mixdown to Mono to easily convert your file.
+If your phone requires a mono file (one-channel file) and your audio file has two tracks (stereo, two-channel file), then in Sound Studio, you can go to Audio > Mixdown to Mono to easily convert your file to mono.

 Summary checklist for making a ringtone